GrapesJS/grapesjs/docs/modules/Selectors.md

 The default UI can handle most of the common tasks but in case you need a more advanced logic/elements, that requires a replace of the default UI.

+All you have to do is to indicate the editor your intent to use a custom UI and then subscribe to the `block:custom` event that will give you all the information on any requested change.

+In the example below we'll replicate most of the default functionality by using only the Selector Manager API.